FerretDB/FerretDB/website/blog/2024-08-07-build-restful-api-deno-oak-ferretdb.md

 await app.listen({ port: PORT })
 ```

-We set up each route with a path and a callback function to handle HTTP requests.
+Each route is set up with a path and a callback function to handle HTTP requests.
-The first route handles GET requests at the root URL ("/"), and then sends a simple JSON message back to the client.
+The first route handles `GET` requests at the root URL (`"/"`), and then sends a simple JSON message back to the client.

-The next route handles GET requests at `"/api/books"`, and fetches all book records from the database and returns them to the client.
+The next route handles `GET` requests at `"/api/books"`, and fetches all book records from the database and returns them to the client.

-For GET requests at `"/api/books/:id"`, we retrieve a specific book by its ObjectId, returning the book if found, or a 404 error if not.
+For `GET` requests at `"/api/books/:id"`, we retrieve a specific book by its `ObjectId`, returning the book if found, or a `404` error if not.
-The POST route at "/api/books" reads the request body to insert a new book into the database and returns the new book's ID.
+The `POST` route at `"/api/books"` reads the request body to insert a new book into the database and returns the new book's ID.

-The PATCH route updates the specified book's details if the ID is valid and sends back a confirmation message.
+The `PATCH` route updates the specified book's details if the ID is valid and sends back a confirmation message.

-The DELETE route removes the specified book from the database and provides a success response message or an error if the ID is invalid.
+The `DELETE` route removes the specified book from the database and provides a success response message or an error if the ID is invalid.

-#### 6. Run the Server
+#### 6. Run the server

 Run the server with the necessary permissions: